Vegvisir: Was the ‘Viking Compass’ Originally a Christian Symbol?

 How Vegvisir became a ‘Viking’ symbol

-Flowers’ paper was intensely promoted during the early years of the internet during a time when there was a growing interest in Norse culture, and the reenactment community was emerging.
-People researching the topic inevitably found the paper, since it was one of the few resources on the topic available online.
-Once it rose in popularity, online shops targeting this particular market also began using the symbol on their products.
-Even Icelandic tourist shops began using the Vegvisir symbol, promoting it as an authentic Viking symbol .
+During the early days of the internet, when there was a growing interest in Norse culture and a new reenactment community was emerging, Flowers' paper was heavily promoted.
+As one of the few resources on the topic available online, people who were researching the subject inevitably stumbled upon it.
+Eventually, as the paper gained popularity, online shops that catered to this specific market started using the Vegvisir symbol on their products.
+Even Icelandic tourist shops started featuring the Vegvisir symbol, promoting it as an authentic Viking symbol.

 Top image: Is thinking of the Vegvisir as a ‘Viking compass’ completely off course?
 Source: Tartila / Adobe Stock